 The “Drafting Committee” is responsible for the wording of the draft Global Bill of Rights.
 The Committee engages in “drafting through dialogue” to make annual changes to the Draft Global Bill of Rights.
 This process has been ongoing for 12 years and Unite is now on Version 11.
 Suggestions for changes of wording can easily be made on the Unite home page.
 If you want to know more about the thinking behind a Global Bill of Rights, and the documents that have led up to this draft, please click on the Version 11 booklet on the home page.

 The Committee seeks wide participation from people of all backgrounds and professions.
 The draft document on the Unite website is a starting point, not a finished document.
 If you are interested in being on the Drafting Committee, please send an email to Kirk Boyd, the Secretary for the Drafting Committee, at email@example.com

 The Committee is drafting the most beautiful document possible, and is not concerned whether one ruler or country will accept the document.
 The standard for all comments is what is best for humanity.
 All people, businesses and governments who participate in the process, as well as the Committee and the Advisory Board that supports the Committee, are asked to imagine that after the list of rights is selected, they could emerge at any place, in any country, and as any person, rich or poor, powerful or not, and have those rights.

 The Committee meets twice a year, in the months of March and September, to coincide with the meetings of the Human Rights Council in Geneva, Switzerland.
 The Committee votes on suggestions for changes in the draft documents that are submitted to the website or mailed in.
 All changes require a 2/3 vote.
-A new version of the document is published each year and the process continues.
+A new version of the document is published each year in April and the process continues.

 Here is a list of the “Drafting Committee” members: